 Parents know that keeping a child safe and healthy is no small task, and doing so begins well before birth.
 A child’s healthy beginning depends on quality prenatal care.
 It continues after birth with pediatric care and a safe and healthy home environment with families that are prepared to support young children.
 Keeping our youngest children healthy is particularly important for the economic stability of lower-income families.

-If we are going to build a stronger community, we must start at the beginning.
+If we are going to build a stronger community, we must start at the very beginning of people’s lives.

 What We Do